 - What happens if you try to throw a different type than in the throw specification?
 The program calls a global function unexpected().
-The default implementation of unexpected() calls terminate() to end the program. - ♦ You can override unexpected(): rethrow an exception which you handle
+The default implementation of unexpected() calls terminate() to end the program. - You can provide your own unexpected handler to replace std::unexpected() and rethrow an exception which you handle